ilias-m-n/Transformer_SeqClassification_HFAPI/.github/README.md

 ### Dataset preparation (for model training) (H/I)

 Which part of the data are we using for training and why.
 (H)

-How did we prepare the data splits (I)

 ## Appendix (H,S)